Triangle: how to talk about this movie without giving anything away?

 There are a fair few moments in this film, where you will be probably shouting something along the lines of “What the F***!”
 Creepy moments, eerie atmospheres, deja vu and a masked vigilante causing mayhem aboard a boat, all contribute to a wonderfully original film.

 It features Australian actors using some questionable American accents, especially from Melissa George.
 This is only a minor setback for an otherwise, high-quality performance as the lead.
 As we are introduced to the group, there is an ever-expanding sense of mystery.

 We have nice guy Greg (Michael Dorman), who organised the day trip aboard his yacht.
 There’s Sally (Rachel Carpani) and her husband, Downey (Henry Nixon), as well as their friend Heather (Emma Lung).
 And finally, there is Liam Hemsworth as Victor.
 Most of these characters are barely developed, but Triangle is Jess’ story and the film is about her personal journey.

 The violent storm destroys their plans, but things get even worse aboard the Aeolus.
 An uncomfortable atmosphere is created from the get-go, as Jess feels like there is something wrong with the boat.
 Is it supernatural?
 Is it occult?
 What emerges is a situation far more terrifying than Jess could have ever imagined.
 She and her friends are faced not only with a masked maniac but with an otherworldly boat.

 Triangle both refers to the name of Greg’s boat and the Bermuda Triangle, which is where the group travel to.
 Although I really enjoyed it, I thought the film would have been even better, if it had a clearer message, and also if the history of the Aeolus was further explored.

 This is an impressive effort.
 It’s an intelligent, complex mystery thriller that’s really worth checking out.
 Are you bored of predictable storylines?
-Fed up of unoriginal plots?
+Fed up with unoriginal plots?
 Then go see Triangle!

 Directed and written by: Christoper Smith